Tips for Updating an Interactive Demo with New UI or Features

 2. Edit Your Captures

-To reflect those changes in a video, you’d have to reshoot the whole thing.
+Say a few things changed in your UI, but nothing major.
+To reflect those changes in a video, you would have to reshoot the entire thing.

 3. Build a Demo for a New Feature